KrishnaGaur12/Meridian/docs/README_AUDIT_PACKAGE.md

 ---

-*This comprehensive forensic audit provides Razorpay Buildathon judges with complete, honest, and actionable intelligence about the project's current state, genuine strengths, critical gaps, and clear path to production readiness.*
+*This comprehensive forensic audit provides Meridian Buildathon judges with complete, honest, and actionable intelligence about the project's current state, genuine strengths, critical gaps, and clear path to production readiness.*